-1.6.2 Ethernet interface
+1.5.2 Ethernet interface

-The devices have an Ethernet interface with integrated 4 port switch.
-This is used to connect individual PCs or other switches.
+The devices have an Ethernet interface with an integrated 4-port switch (ETH1 - ETH4) and a separate Ethernet interface (ETH5).

+The 4-port switch is used to connect individual PCs or additional switches.
+The ETH5 interface can be used to connect an optional DSL modem or a DMZ.

-The connection is made via an RJ45 connector (yellow).
-The devices also have a fifth Ethernet interface (white).
+The connection is made via an RJ45 socket.

-The pin assignment for the 10/100/1000 Base-T Ethernet interface (RJ45 connector) is as follows:
+The pin assignment for the Ethernet 10/100/1000 Base-T interface (RJ45 connector) is as follows:

-RJ45 socket for LAN connection
+RJ45 socket for Ethernet connection